cicirao/APIproject2/README.md

 It could get a collection or a mashup of the lastest updates of one person that you care about, from different SNS platform.
 At this time, it could get data from Twitter and Facebook.

-By using this web application, you can get a wall of tweets and Facebook stories here.
+By using this web application, you can get a wall of tweets and Facebook stories as well as a wall of photoes here.
 Everything is about the person.

 The API that I used: